datacareph/notif360/README.md

 ## :thinking: Rationale

 Imagine managing tens or hundreds of `servers`, `containers`, `apps`, and `websites`.
 Manually checking and maintaining them on an hourly and daily basis is a heavy lift.
 To ease this burden, we have developed a solution.
+While there may be similar or existing tools available, they often consume considerable resources and can introduce vulnerabilities by exposing APIs.

 ## :fireworks: Features